ianturton/ianturton.github.io/_posts/2022-02-11-WMS-and-WFS.md

 Again, I've left the `INTERFACE` parameter in.
 Trying this URL in your browser or at the CLI with `curl` we get back another [XML file](https://environment.data.gov.uk/ds/wfs?SERVICE=WFS&INTERFACE=ENVIRONMENT--e9f68cafd7e937c07e697439493ff06d&request=GetCapabilities).
 Scrolling through this we can see details of all the layers that we could want.
-So I can not use `ogr2ogr` to extract a CSV file of the amount of fish landed in each point:
+So I can now use `ogr2ogr` to extract a CSV file of the amount of fish landed in each point:

     ogr2ogr -f CSV fish.csv  \